aserto-dev/type-definitions/README.md

 ## GitHub Workflow
 The GitHub Workflow is triggered as a workflow_dispatch.
 It expects to be provided with two required parameters:
 - grpc_openapi_commit_hash: The `aserto-dev/grpc-openapi` commit hash for which type definitions should be created.
 This value is used to download the appropriate version of the `openapi.json` files from that repo.
-- proto_version: The version tag of `aserto-dev/proto` that is represented by the `grps_openapi_commit_hash`.
+- proto_version: The version tag of `aserto-dev/proto` that is represented by the `grpc_openapi_commit_hash`.
 This is used to tag the `console-type-definitions` commit with the same proto version.

 Using these variables the GitHub Workflow runs the same `./generate.sh` script, commits, and tags its results for downstream consumption.
-Run results are deterministic as explicit commit hash and version numbers are taken as explicit imput parameters.
+Run results are deterministic as explicit commit hash and version numbers are taken as explicit input parameters.